April 30, 2020

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Think again.
 Almost 1 in every 3 people in the United States will experience an anxiety disorder in their lifetime, according to the National Institute of Mental Health.

 An anxiety disorder is excessive worry that can interfere with day-to-day activities, like work, school or relationships.
 It can feel overwhelming.
 But you can learn to tame it, says behavioral health therapist and mind-body coach Jane Pernotto Ehrman, MEd.

-The annoying thing about anxiety is that it’s literally impossible to avoid.
+The annoying thing about anxiety is that it’s fairly impossible to avoid.
 It’s a basic human emotion, and we all feel it at times.
 It’s normal to worry about a make-or-break work deadline or a serious medical diagnosis.

 But when you worry all the time, or it interferes with everyday life, it’s a problem.
 “It’s an overwhelming, out-of-control feeling, and it can feel like it comes out of nowhere,” Ehrman says.

 A racing brain is a hallmark of anxiety.
 Yet the feeling isn’t just in your head.
 Anxiety affects the whole body, including your heart rate and breathing patterns.
-To dial down the anxiety, Ehrman says, you can use tools to address both body and mind.
+To dial down the anxiety, Ehrman says you can use tools to address both body and mind.

-It sounds like a cliché (or an irritating way to tell someone “calm down”).
-But, in fact, your breath is an excellent tool for calming the body, Ehrman says.
-“As you move through your day, pay attention to your breathing.
-Regularly stopping to take some full, deep breaths keeps your brain from reaching the tipping point where anxiety takes over because you have been shallow breathing or holding your breath without realizing it.”
+It sounds like a cliché (or an irritating way to tell someone to “calm down”).
+But, in fact, your breath is an excellent tool for calming your body.
+“As you move through your day, pay attention to your breathing,” she advises.
+“Regularly stopping to take some full, deep breaths keeps your brain from reaching the tipping point where anxiety takes over because you have been shallow breathing or holding your breath without realizing it.”

 Advertisement